graycoreio/daffodil/libs/customer/README.md

 # @daffodil/customer

 `@daffodil/customer` contains the main features required to support customer management in an Angular app.
-It supports loading a customer and any saved addresses.
+It supports loading a customer and saved addresses.

 ## Installation